RobotecAI/ROSCon2023Demo/README.md

 UR20 robot arms controlled by MoveIt2 with [pilz_industrial_motion_planner](https://moveit.picknik.ai/humble/doc/examples/pilz_industrial_motion_planner/pilz_industrial_motion_planner.html?highlight=pilz#pilz-industrial-motion-planner).
 Boxes are supplied by conveyor belts, which are implemented through spawning when below a certain number in an area.
-UR20 arms are placing boxes based on a ground truth vision system, which means they actually look at the scene and that there is no error in pose measurement.
+UR20 arms are placing boxes based on a ground truth vision system, which means they look at the scene and that there is no error in pose measurement.
 UR20 arms start working as soon as an immobile pallet is detected in their load area and will load a configurable number of boxes (up to 18, by default 18) on each pallet.

 Pallets are moved around by robots modeled after OTTO 600.
 Note that these AMRs do not use the software of real OTTO 600 and do not have the same sensors.
 They can navigate thanks to front/back lidar and operate cargo lifts.
 OTTO 600 robots have assigned task loops, which are loading, wrapping, and delivering cargo to the other end of the warehouse.
-They use nav2 action server to realize their paths, and also a custom path follow solution for docking and unloading (for simplicity).
+They use a nav2 action server to realize their paths, and also a custom path follow solution for docking and unloading (for simplicity).
 Note that robots follow their task independently but see and avoid each other.

 In the warehouse, you can also notice some humans walking around.